rackspace/runway/docs/source/developers/contributing.rst

 reStructuredText Formatting
 ===========================

-In general, we losely follow the `Python Style Guide for documentation`_.
+In general, we loosely follow the `Python Style Guide for documentation`_.

 .. note:: Not all documentation pages follow this yet.
 If the page you are updating deviates from this format, adapt to the format of the page.